Learning to Listen

 We followed without understanding, trusting the movement itself.

-It settles into the body and into the land, held in paths walked many times, in stones that existed long before I was born, and in future transitions of light, texture, and colour.
+I have come to realise, memory lives not only in the mind: it settles both into the body and the land.
+It is held in worn pathways, stones that existed long before I was born and in future transitions of light, texture and colour.

 Anna King